discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/06-js-api.md

 ### headerIcons

 `api.headerIcons` will allow you to add, remove and re-arrange icons in the header.
-This is one of our ["DAG"](https://en.wikipedia.org/wiki/Directed_acyclic_graph) APIs, which allows you to control the ordering of things via "before" and "after" parameters.

 For example, to add a new icon before the search icon, you'd do something like

 ```gjs
 import DButton from "discourse/components/d-button";